FRRouting/frr/doc/user/bgp.rst

 topologies are possible through use of additional route-targets to augment the leaking of sets of routes in various ways.

-For direct VRF to VRF leaking the RD and RT are auto-derived.
+When using the shortcut syntax for vrf-to-vrf leaking, the RD and RT are auto-derived.

 Configuration
 -------------